lebrice/slurm_mcp/README.md

 ## Features

-- Allows LLM agents to retrieve information on running jobs from `squeue`, prior jobs from `sacct`, and to get compute usage information based on Prometheus (mila cluster only for now).
+- Allows LLM agents to retrieve information on your running jobs from `squeue`, prior jobs from `sacct`, and to get compute usage information based on Prometheus (mila cluster only for now).

 ## Demo

 <img width="974" height="903" alt="Screenshot from 2025-10-03 15-04-03" src="https://github.com/user-attachments/assets/4f277e02-ab8e-468a-9b4e-a9c18f3256a8" />

+## Limitations

+- This can only fetch your own SLURM job information, not of other users.
+- This can't be used to launch jobs.
+It is not a good idea to let an LLM submit compute jobs for you.
+- The GPU utilization metrics are only available for the Mila cluster.
+For other clusters, you will need to provide the prometheus URL to use in order to fetch job compute stats.
+   - Some jobs are missing GPU compute stats because of a bug in the DCGMI / slurm job exporter / nvidia driver / something, that causes the gpu util to be a very very very large number.
+This tool filters those and displays them as having no usable compute metrics.

 ## Setup